MariaTech2024/posts_fetcher/README.md

 React Blog Application

 This is a React blog application that fetches data from the JSONPlaceholder API.
-The app allows users to view, search, add, edit, and delete posts, as well as view detailed information about each post, including comments.
+The app allows users to:

+    📝 View, search, add, edit, and delete posts.
+    🗨️ View detailed information about each post, including comments.

+📚 Table of Contents

     Features

-Display Posts

-Fetches a list of posts from the API and displays them in a card format.

-Each post displays the title and body.

-View Post Details

-Users can click on a post to navigate to a detailed view page.

-The detailed view includes the title, body, and a list of comments associated with the post.

-Search Functionality

-Includes a search bar on the main page to filter posts by title.

-Add New Post

-A form allows users to add a new post by entering a title and body.

-Edit Post

-Users can edit existing posts.

-An edit form pre-populates the post data for easy modification.

-Delete Post

-Users can delete posts with a confirmation prompt.

-Pagination

-Implements pagination to control the number of posts displayed per page.

     Technologies Used
+    Installation
+    How It Works
+    API Endpoints Used
+    Error Handling & Loading State
+    Contribution

+✨ Features

+    Display Posts: Fetches a list of posts and displays them in a card format with title and body.
+    View Post Details: Detailed view with comments for each post.
+    Search Functionality: Filter posts by title using a search bar.
+    Add New Post: A form to add new posts.
+    Edit Post: Modify existing posts with a pre-filled form.
+    Delete Post: Delete posts with a confirmation prompt.
+    Pagination: Controls the number of posts displayed per page.

+🛠️ Technologies Used

     React (Functional Components with Hooks)

-React Router for navigation
+    React Router

-Axios for making HTTP requests
+    Axios

-CSS (Basic styling for responsiveness)
+    CSS

-JSONPlaceholder API for fetching posts and comments
+    JSONPlaceholder API

-Installation
+🚀 Installation

-To run the project locally, follow these steps:
+To run the project locally:

     Clone the repository:

 git clone https://github.com/MariaTech2024/posts_fetcher.git